-The average cost of upgrading an electrical panel to A 200 AMP service is $1,500 – 2,800.
+The average cost of upgrading an electrical panel to a 200 AMP service is $1,500 – 2,800.

 Today, given the growing number of computers, high def televisions, multiple appliances and electrical devices that many homes have, having at least 200 amp electrical panel is needed to support this high level of usage.

-Average Cost Of Replacing An Electrical Panel
+Average Cost To Upgrade Electrical Panel

 Across the US, homeowners report spending $1,200-3,000 (labor and materials) on upgrading an outdated service panel to 200 amps.